630.474.6700

 Post-decree litigation over college education expenses is common.
 While the parties may have agreed in the Marital Settlement Agreement to each contribute to the expenses of the child, the exact dollar amount of that contribution is often impossible to predict at the time of the divorce.
 When the parents cannot agree, litigation is often the result.

-Oak Brook, Wheaton, and Naperville Family Law Lawyer
+Speak With Our Oak Brook, Wheaton, and Naperville Family Law Lawyer

 If you are looking for an experienced litigator in Oak Brook, Naperville, Wheaton, or Chicago, contact us today to request a college education expenses consultation.